Theo Wied

-Theodor "Theo" Wied (6 February 1923 – 24 July 1995) was a gymnast from Germany.
+Theodor Wied (6 February 1923 – 24 July 1995) was a gymnast from Germany.
 Along with his twin brother Erich, they competed at the 1952 and 1956 Summer Olympics in all artistic gymnastics events and finished in fifth and fourth place with the German team, respectively.
 Individually they performed best on the vault in 1956, with a 16th place for Erich and a fourth place for Theo.